 We have prepared this list to help you plan your Omani adventure.
 These are the top things to do in Salalah.
+So, we will let you know many hidden places in Salalah you can go with your friends and family.

 Explore Teiq Cave and Sinkhole & Tawi Atair Sinkhole